nmimusic/trademark_guideline/README.md

 (iii) It does not include any expression intended to disseminate particular ideas and beliefs.

-(iv) Does not indicate that it is endorsed, supported or affiliated with the NJB unless the NJB endorses and accepts responsibility for it.
+(iv) Does not indicate that it is endorsed, supported or affiliated with the NMI unless the NMI endorses and accepts responsibility for it.

 (v) It does not register trademarks, designs or make any other exclusive use.

 (vi) It is clearly marked as a derivative work or is easily identifiable as such.

 ## Article 5
-For (iii) in article 3, when distributing unofficial binaries, only a version with the trademark removed is permitted, unless the NJB approves and accepts liability.
+For (iii) in article 3, when distributing unofficial binaries, only a version with the trademark removed is permitted, unless the NMI approves and accepts liability.

 ## Article 6
 Non-Commercial use is defined as production and sale by individuals or amateur groups.
 Consideration for distribution of the Work may be received.
 The maximum amount of consideration is not defined.

 ## Article 7
-Explicit permission for use by the NJB is required for uses other than those specified in Articles 4 and 5.
+Explicit permission for use by the NMI is required for uses other than those specified in Articles 4 and 5.
 Examples are provided below.

 (I) All commercial uses.

-(ii) Goods bearing the logo of NJB and each label, such as T-shirts, stickers, etc.
+(ii) Goods bearing the logo of NMI and each label, such as T-shirts, stickers, etc.

 (iii) all services related to above (I) and (ii).